dimarudik/bublik/README.md

   password: test
 ```

-Or you can use environment variables:
+Or you can use environment variables (do not specify -c parameter):

 ```
 export THREAD_COUNT=10